HOW IT STARTED .....

 Koehler also cast these plaques in aluminum for the Informal

-Gents from South LA, and the Jades from Pomona, CA.
+Gents from South LA, the Jades from Pomona, CA and the Intrigues from So.
+Cal.

 The following plaques for the Cali Grown, Kingsmen, Solitos and